ajmeyghani/neo-book/chapters/chapter1-install/1-install.md

 ![Neo4j Browser Interface](images/neo-interface.png)

-When you start Neo4j, the server creates a folder that contains the full database.
+When you start Neo4j, the server creates a folder that contains contains database.
 The path to the database, would be similar to the following:

 ```bash
 /usr/local/Cellar/neo4j/3.0.6/libexec/data/databases
 ```

 In this folder, you should see a folder called `graph.db` that is basically the database.
-If you remove the content of `graph.db`, you can basically refresh the database.
+If you remove the content of `graph.db`, you will practically reset the database.
 You can also backup your database by zipping this folder.

 ## Reseting the Database